dflex-js/dflex/packages/core-instance/README.md

 # @dflex/core-instance

-Core instance is the mirror of the DOM element.
-It is the core of every interactive element.
-Has all the properties and methods to manipulate the DOM element.
+Core instance is the mirror of interactive element that includes all the properties and methods to manipulate the DOM.

 ## DFlex Features ✅